aws-samples/aws-modernization-with-nirmata/content/3_NCH/Pipeline_Control/22_CI_CD.md

 #### Understanding the GitHub Action Workflow

 A dedicated GitHub Action is available through the [GitHub marketplace](https://github.com/marketplace/actions/nctl-scan-installer).
 With this action, `nctl scan` can be used in the GitHub actions workflows to scan the configuration files present in the repository against the policies that are defined centrally.
 In case of a failure, the entire action can be configured to fail, meaning that the test pipeline will fail, and the users will get quick feedback for their changes.
-The results of the scan are available in NCH for viewing.
-NPM provides insights to platform administrators on overall governance of different code repositories in their organization.
+The results of the scan are available in Nirmata Control Hub (NCH) for viewing.
+NCH provides insights to platform administrators on overall governance of different code repositories in their organization.

 To have a look at the workflow manifest file, refer to the `scan-outputs.yaml` file in the `.github/workflows` section of the **nctl-shift-left** [Github repository](https://github.com/nsagark/nctl-shift-left/).